Learn how to create simple sloped ceilings / slanted roofs. This article describes the steps when using the RoomSketcher App on a computer or tablet.

 - Divider lines can be used to provide places to set ceiling heights, as shown in the example in this article.
 Divider lines are invisible on your generated floor plans.
 To review how to draw walls (including divider lines), see Draw Walls and Rooms (App).

-- RoomSketcher Home Designer is not designed for creating complicated sloped ceilings.
+- The RoomSketcher App is not designed for creating complicated sloped ceilings.

-- If desired, turn OFF the ceiling for your balcony and other outside areas.
+- Turn OFF the ceiling for your balcony and other outside areas.
 In Walls mode, click an area or room to select it, click Advanced Properties, and turn Show Ceiling to OFF.